The CashValue_ME Model#

 Formula examples#

-Most formulas in the CashValue_ME
+Most formulas in the CashValue_ME model

-are the same as those in CashValue_SE
+are the same as those in CashValue_SE.

 However, some formulas are updated since they cannot